 Yes, computers make it easier to type more words in a shorter amount of time.
 And the cut, paste, and delete features of most word processors can be a tremendous time saver.

-However, there is a beauty and a freedom to actual handwriting that we often realize.
+However, there is a beauty and a freedom to actual handwriting.

 Don’t get me wrong.
 I am no Luddite when it comes to modern technology.
-Technology has given writers access to a wealth of information as well as new platforms to share their work.
+Technology has given writers access information as well as new platforms to share their work.

 However, sometimes a break from the internet, our phones and laptops, and the spell check feature on our computers can be liberating.

-An occasional longhand writing session, handwritten first draft, or reflective period of personal prayer and journaling can be refreshing and even more conducive to a productive work day.
+An occasional writing session, handwritten first draft, or reflective period of personal prayer and journaling can be refreshing and even more conducive to a productive workday than staring at a computer all day.

 Best of all, we don’t need an extension cord to write in a journal or composition notebook.
 Longhand provides the freedom of being able to write just about anywhere, sunlight, Vitamin D and all.

 If you’re going to write at a certain time of day, commit to that time.
 Make it an appointment.
 Add it to your calendar.
 Treat it like a date with a lover or best friend.

 I am a huge advocate for setting aside time in the day to write, even if it’s a struggle making that appointment.
 That time could be thirty minutes or five hours.
 Set a time to write and then allow yourself the freedom to move on to other things in life, be it work, exercise, or other family responsibilities.